FrancineBlanc/moviemine-pub/README.md

 This project was a lot of fun to create and we hope you enjoy using it as much as we enjoyed making it!

 N.B.
-For a full commit history, please get in touch with any one of the collaborators on this project.
+For a full commit history, please get in touch with any one of the collaborators on this project, [Francine](https://github.com/FrancineBlanc), [Lauren](https://github.com/adashtra), [Nejla](https://github.com/nejlalowe), or [Patrick](https://github.com/pchan2).